How to Introduce

 Put towels where your current cats and the new cat sleeps.
 Daily switch the towels around.

 Do not let your dog harass the new cat.
 Allowing your dog to follow the new cat around will deeply stress your new cat.
-Any chasing, no matter what the speed, no matter if the dog will not harm the cat, obviously is also extremely stressful.
-Use a pet gate or leash if necessary.
+Any chasing, no matter what the speed, no matter if the dog will not harm the cat, obviously this is extremely stressful.
+Use a pet gate, crate or leash if necessary.

 Remember, it is important not to let any problems begin from the start.
 Any

 Also keep in mind there is no set time span.
 Some pets are friends in two days, some may take a month.
-Do not hurry the process and you will have a harmonious household.
+Do not hurry the process, while keeping in mind you may have to backup a couple steps and you will have a harmonious household, with no litter box issues.

-If you do not have other pets, following this procedure will allow the new cat to map your house from the litter box.
-And by keeping your new cat in "his" room in the beginning, will prevent accidents during the first days when you are not home to supervise.
+If you do not have other pets, following this procedure will allow your new cat to map your house from the litter box.
+And by keeping your new cat in "his" room in the beginning, will prevent accidents during the first days when your kitten is frightened by his new surroundings.